-Which is why vegetable-based sauces is where it’s at!
+This is why vegetable-based sauces are where it’s at!
 You can pack several servings of vegetables into a sauce that is pureed or blended.
 While relishes, chutneys, and salsa provide variety and texture.

 I have a favorite quote about sauces from Paul Bocuse:

 “If an architect makes a mistake, he grows ivy to cover it.
 If a doctor makes a mistake, he covers it with soil.
 If a cook makes a mistake, he covers it with some sauce and says it is a new recipe."

 Here are nine scrumptious vegetable-based sauces for your next “new” recipe!

 No-Cook Romesco Sauce